Statement on the Fatal Police Beating of Tyre Nichols

 Statement in Response to the Racially-Motivated Mass Shooting in Buffalo, New York

-This past Saturday, 13 people were killed or injured by an 18-year-old gunman espousing white supremacist ideology.
+On May 14th, 2022, 13 people were killed or injured by an 18-year-old gunman espousing white supremacist ideology.
 The mass shooting occurred at Tops Supermarket in a primarily Black and Brown neighborhood in Buffalo, New York.
 Eleven of the victims were Black.
 No words can soothe the pain and loss that this act of racist terrorism has brought.

 As we continue to process this tragic hate crime, we recognize that as an organization, CFR represents primarily Black and Brown families – the same types of families who were violently targeted last weekend.
 Each day, CFR’s clients routinely face extreme scrutiny by the very systems that are meant to uplift them.
 Read our full statement here.

 New York City Defenders Request Reinstatement of Protections of the Family Court Act

 Read our letter to Governor Cuomo, Senate Majority Leader Stewart-Cousins, and Assembly Speaker Heastie to immediately end all suspensions of Articles Three and Ten of the Family Court Act (“FCA”) that were imposed pursuant to Executive Orders issued in response to the pandemic crisis (the “EOs”).

 For more than a year, the Executive Orders have been interpreted by the New York City Family Court Administration and many individual Family Court judges as eliminating constitutional and statutory rights of families threatened with separation or juvenile detention in New York State.
 These orders, in conjunction with Administrative Orders issued by the Chief Administrative Judge, have resulted in great harm to thousands of individuals who have been denied the due process guaranteed by New York law to challenge the separation of families and the detention of children by the government.

 Anti-Asian Violence 2.0